cmpacheco23/event-collector/README.md

 ---

 🚀 We're committed to improving Event Collector and making it even more user-friendly.
 Stay tuned for updates, and feel free to share your ideas and feedback with us!
 Thank you for choosing Event Collector as your event tracking and management tool.
-We hope it simplifies your life, helps you create wonderful memories, and brings a smile to your face. 😊